dzalf/CD4051-MAX4617_Analog_Multiplexer_Library/README.md

 Usage:

-1. Declare the triad of pins from the uC connected to the MUX's select pins in the order --> C, B, A (9,10,11 according to the datasheets)
+1. Declare the triad of pins from the uC connected to the MUX's select pins in the order --> C, B, A and Enable (9,10,11,6  according to the datasheets)
-2. Instantiate as many MUX objects as physical devices you need using --> **MUX** muxDevice(pinC, pinB, pinA)
+2. Instantiate as many MUX objects as physical devices you need using --> **MUX** muxDevice(pinC, pinB, pinA, pinEn)
 3. Initialize the library in the Setup function --> muxDevice.setup();
+4. To enable the device use the method --> muxDevice.enable(); to disable* it: muxDevice.disable();
-4. To select a channel pass an integer value corresponding to the channel to be selected --> muxDevice(4); // to connect the input/output (common pin 3) to the switch from channel 4 (pin 1)
+5. To select a channel pass an integer value corresponding to the channel to be selected --> muxDevice(4); // to connect the input/output (common pin 3) to the switch from channel 4 (pin 1)

    **Remember that the permitted channel values are only from 0 to 7**

+* When the device is disabled, the channels are not selected to prevent potential device failure.
+This is done via an internal boolean flag.
 **Important:** Review the two included examples to get a better idea of the utility of this library.

 Cheers!